arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arizona’s laws do not make provisions for the sealing or expungement of records.
 The state of Arizona uses the set-aside law stated under §13–905 of the Arizona Revised Statutes.
 The set-aside law allows the vacation of the judgment of guilt against a convicted individual.
 Consequently, a set-aside sentence alleviates any penalty or disability imposed on the convicted individual, including restricted licenses, permits, and certificates.
 Sentences set aside are still visible to the public but also bear an indication of the court’s set-aside order.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile